-Activity 1 Administration of the Act and Aquaculture Regulations 2016

-- Implementation of informed and legally valid administrative decisions consistent with the Act to promote efficient and transparent government administration and industry development. - Referral to and liaison with Parliamentary committees and gazettal process for aquaculture policies. - Internal strategic, Crown and Parliamentary Counsel legal input into new internal policies, procedures, documents, instruments and decisions under the Act as amended. - Ongoing implementation of the requirements of the Act and Aquaculture Regulations 2016. - Working with Parliamentary Counsel and CSO to effect policy requirements.

-Activity 2 Legal Services and legislative interpretation

-- Interpretation of the Act and Regulations. - Interaction of the Act with requirements of other legislation (e.g. Fisheries Management Act 2007, Native Title Act 1993, Marine Parks Act 2007, Environment Protection Act 1993, Livestock Act 1997, Development Act 1993).
+Deliverables Due date 1.
+Activity 1 - Administration of the Act and Regulations Implementation of informed and legally valid administrative decisions consistent with the Act to promote efficient and transparent government administration and industry development.
+Ongoing Referral to and liaison with Parliamentary committees.
+Ongoing Internal strategic, Crown and Parliamentary Counsel legal input into new internal policies, procedures, documents, correspondence, instruments and decisions under the Act as amended.
+Ongoing Ongoing implementation of the requirements of and developments under the Act and Regulations.
+Ongoing Working with Parliamentary Counsel and CSO to effect policy requirements.
+Ongoing 2.
+Activity 2 - Legal services and legislative interpretation Interpretation of the Act and Regulations and statutory Policies.
+Ongoing Interaction of the Act with requirements of other legislation (e.g. Fisheries Management Act 2007, Native Title Act 1993, Marine Parks Act 2007, Environment Protection Act 1993, Livestock Act 1997, and Planning, Development and Infrastructure Act 2016) and others as necessary.
+Ongoing